First Graduate of Regulatory Affairs Programme to help African Governments

 Being a hub for students of many different nationalities and different fields of the pharmaceutical sector, the international teaching environment at University of Copenhagen gives the students the opportunity to compare their experiences from within the field across companies and borders of their home countries.

 “We get a thorough insight into what difficulties are present in different countries without having to travel there.
-In that way, we are presented to the issues through a lense of actual experience.
+In that way, we are presented to the issues through a lens of actual experience.
 We learn a lot from each other,” Moses says.

 A partnership is crucial